 - Once you have downloaded the version specific to your device, you will have to set up the ADB drivers for Android on your PC by referring to these guides.
 ADB drivers are needed for connecting your device correctly to the PC for the purpose of flashing or installing stuff via fastboot mode.

 - When you are done with setting up ADB and Fastboot, you’ll have to install your device-specific USB drivers by connecting it to your PC via a USB cable.
 Download these drivers which are in a zip, and manually install them by opening your PC’s Device Manager and clicking on the ‘Other Devices’ button.
 Then, right-click on Nexus 7 and select ‘Update Driver Software’.
 In the pop-up screen that appears, browse to and select the zip drivers you just downloaded.
 You can also refer to this post if you want your device specific drivers.

 - You will have to revert back to pure stock Android by doing a complete un-root of your device and flashing back the stock recovery.

 - Enable USB debugging on your device in the ‘Developer Options’ menu by referring to the comprehensive guide in this post.

 - And lastly, do NOT forget to backup your personal data and charge your Moto device to at least 60% beforehand.

 - First of all, get to your device system-Settings, and then go to Developer options -> Enable OEM unlock.

 - Don’t forget to extract the CF-Auto-Root script file specific to your device in a folder of your preference.
 (Remember, if you mix-up this script file with one meant for another device, it may well brick your phone.
-So download the one which is specific for your device, and recheck it!)
+So download the one which is specific to your device, and recheck it!)